 The first option involves "pre-marking" the five by five grid.
 Once you place a card, its position in the grid is set and can never be changed.
 New cards can only be played within the outer confines of the grid.
 Many software versions of poker solitaire use this option.

 - Example: You place the 10 of hearts in the upper left corner of the grid.
 You can never play any card above or to the left of the 10 of hearts.

 Using the second option, once a card is placed, its position relative to other cards can never be changed.
 However, the outer boundaries of the grid are not set and final until one column has five cards and one row has five cards.
 This means that your grid can temporarily move around the table until the foundation of your grid is set.

-- Example: You place the K of clubs next to the 6 of hearts.
+- Example: You place the King of clubs next to the 6 of hearts.
 Those two cards will always be next to each other.
 Their position, however, could be the top left of the grid, the top right, the bottom left, the bottom right, or anywhere else, until the size of the grid makes such flexibility impossible.

 Scoring is not strictly based on poker hands.
 Instead, it's based on how hard it is to make these hands in the game of poker solitaire.

 Each column and each row are scored according to the following chart, for a total of 10 scores.
 No points are awarded for diagonals.

 - Straight Flush: 30

 - Four of a Kind: 16